-Historically, the CAA has accepted that for Aircraft Asserted Escap Systems (AAES) in ex-military aircraft, pyrotechnic component lives are recommended by the responsible design organisation or manufacturer rather than being required fixed lives scored by the CAA has accepted that aircraft maintenance organisations can vary these recommendations.
+Historically, the CAA has accepted that for Aircraft Assisted Escape Systems (AAES) in ex-military aircraft, pyrotechnic component lives are recommended by the responsible design organisation or manufacturer rather than being required fixed lives.
+Accordingly, the CAA has accepted that aircraft maintenance organisations can vary these recommended lives, subject to certain conditions.

-As a result of the AAIB's investigation into the content to lawker Hunter G-BXFI on 22 August 2015 and the CAA's review of ejection search existary air raft (the first phase of which concluded in December 2016), the CAA identified potential consafe condition to arise if the recommended lives of pyrotechnic components (AAE are exceeded without appropriate mitigating measures.
+As a result of the AAIB's investigation into the accident to Hawker Hunter G-BXFI on 22 August 2015 and the CAA's review of ejection seats in ex-military aircraft (the first phase of which concluded in December 2016), the CAA identified the potential for an unsafe condition to arise if the recommended lives of pyrotechnic components in AAES are exceeded without appropriate mitigating measures.
 The unsafe condition would be that the pyrotechnic component does not operate correctly when initiated.

-This MPD mandates the manufacturers recommended lives of AAES pyrotechnic components for which appropriate mitigating assurance not in place.
+This MPD mandates the manufacturers recommended lives of AAES pyrotechnic components for which appropriate mitigating measures are not in place.

-This MPD also defines the condens under which AAES pyrotechnic component life extensions will be accepted the
+This MPD also defines the conditions under which AAES pyrotechnic component life extensions will be accepted by the CAA.

-The MPD has been revised in order to facilitate the option of a temporary limited extension to the tot life of pyrotech components due to the Covid 19 pandemic causing 12 months delay to the manufacturing and recurrement of new pyrotechnic components.
-A glossary of terms is provided in the Davitions section above and provides definitions of the underlined text.
+MPD 2018-003R1 was issued in order to facilitate the option of a temporary limited extension to the total life of pyrotechnic components due to the Covid 19 pandemic causing 12 months delay to the manufacturing and procurement of new pyrotechnic components.
+A glossary of terms is provided in the Definitions section above and provides definitions of the underlined text.